pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2018-04-14-Cryptocurrencies-arent-a-solution.md

 ## Investment banks

 [Investment banks](https://en.wikipedia.org/wiki/Investment_banking)
-help company's raise money through IPO or bond issues.
+help companies raise money through IPO or bond issues.
 They also have a network of HNIs (High Net worth individuals) and institutions who want to park money in order to generate returns.
 They also act as market makers in exchanges and buy/sell assets when no one is